LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/InternalKnowledgeBases/introduction.md

 * LivePerson (Legacy)
 * A third-party NLU engine

-Domain intents make it possible for you to use the same domain in multiple ways, i.e., in knowledge bases, bots, or other features like Intent Manager's [Intent Analyzer](intent-manager-overview.html).
+Domain intents make it possible for you to use the same domain in multiple ways, i.e., in knowledge bases, in bots, in the [Analyze](intent-manager-overview.html) features in Intent Manager, and so on.

 #### Knowledge Base intents